Wet Diapers at Night: What's Normal for Babies

 Takeaway

 Understanding what's typical can help reduce uncertainty and support confidence as you learn your baby's rhythms.
-This is why many parents use an app such as Noora Baby to track diaper changes which allows them to identify these important patterns in their newborn.

 Track Diapers with Noora Baby